olimpiada-informatica/vm-proctoring/vm-contestant/README.md

  - Add the logo in /etc/oisetup/logos/
  - Create or edit the profile in /etc/oisetup/profiles/ Here is an example of a profile:
 ```
-  CONTEST_NAME="OIcat"       # Name of the contest, purely informational
+  CONTEST_NAME="OIE"       # Name of the contest, purely informational
-  LOGO_PATH="oicat.png"      # It must be a PNG file.
+  LOGO_PATH="oie.png"      # It must be a PNG file.
 The file must be located in /etc/oisetup/logos/
   AVAILABLE_LOCALES="ca_ES es_ES en_US en_GB" # Available interface languages
   DEFAULT_LOCALE="ca_ES"     # Default languade when the system boots
   PROCTOR_TUNNEL_URL="https://proctor.oinf.es" # URL where the proctor is located.
 Must be left empty to disable it